Anaglyph 3D: Traditional anaglyph processing methods

 One monochromatic method uses a stereo pair available as a digitized image, along with access to general-purpose image processing software.
 In this method, the images are run through a series of processes and saved in an appropriate transmission and viewing format such as JPEG.

 Several computer programs will create color anaglyphs without Adobe Photoshop, or a traditional, more complex compositing method can be used with Photoshop.
 Using color information, it is possible to obtain reasonable (but not accurate) blue sky, green vegetation, and appropriate skin tones.
 Color information appears disruptive when used for brightly colored and/or high-contrast objects such as signs, toys, and patterned clothing when these contain colors that are close to red or cyan.

 Only few color anaglyphic processes, e.g. interference filter systems used for Dolby 3D, can reconstruct full-color 3D images.
 However, other stereo display methods can easily reproduce full-color photos or movies, e.g. active shutter 3D or polarized 3D systems.
 Such processes allow better viewing comfort than most limited color anaglyphic methods.
-According to entertainment trade papers, 3D films had a revival in recent years and 3D is now also used in 3D Television.
+According to entertainment trade papers, 3D films had a revival in recent years and 3D is also used in 3D Television.